vladpetyuk/LewyBodies.SN.Proteomics.BottomUp.Pub/README.md

 ```

 ## compiling Rnw files
-Prior to reproducing the vignette compilation as separate files (not as part of package installation), please set the weave engine to knitr.
+Alternatively you can download and package as a zip file, upload into the RStudio docker (provided above), go to the vignettes directory withing the package and compile them on individually.
+This was the computation can be reproduced step by step.
+Note, prior to compilation, please set the weave engine to knitr.
 ![weave_engine](https://user-images.githubusercontent.com/4207635/109757527-d136a280-7b9e-11eb-9092-ce898ec05422.png)